Frank LoBiondo: Political positions

 LoBiondo was a member of the moderate Republican Main Street Partnership.
 His record on several issues, particularly the environment and labor union votes, fitted a moderate Republican.
 In 2005, National Journal ranked him as the most liberal Republican representative in New Jersey and more liberal than most of New York's Republican congressional representatives.
 Americans for Democratic Action in 2005 placed him in a higher liberal quotient than most of the Republican representatives in those two states.

 LoBiondo was ranked as the 13th most bipartisan member of the U.S. House of Representatives during the 114th United States Congress (and the most bipartisan member of the U.S. House of Representatives from New Jersey) in the Bipartisan Index created by The Lugar Center and the McCourt School of Public Policy that ranks members of the United States Congress by their degree of bipartisanship (by measuring the frequency each member's bills attract co-sponsors from the opposite party and each member's co-sponsorship of bills by members of the opposite party).

 Abortion

 LoBiondo opposes taxpayer-funded abortion except in cases of incest, rape or threat to the life of the mother.
 He consistently voted against federal funding for abortion whenever it came to a vote.

 Cannabis

-LoBiondo has a "B" rating from NORML for his voting record regarding cannabis-related matters.
+LoBiondo has a "B" grade from National Organization for the Reform of Marijuana Laws (NORML) for his voting record regarding cannabis-related matters.
 He has supported the Veterans Equal Access Amendment, which provides veterans information on accessing medical marijuana based on state law.